dirweis/cc-spring-training/README.md

 # cc-spring-training
-Quality driven software development training on a Spring Boot example including Quarkus migration.
+Quality driven software development training on a Spring Boot example.

 #### This branch contains the Result of Step 1, 2, 3, 4, 5, 6
 ##### Step 1